 During litigation, the rafting company provided a copy of an internet registration form originating from one of Autumn’s email accounts.
 Their position was that Autumn had electronically signed a broad, all-encompassing assumption of risk or release agreement, freeing them from liability.
 The registration form referenced a release that was to be visible in a box at the rafting company headquarters, but the box was empty.
 It was our position that even if the rafting company could prove Autumn had seen the release and had signed the form containing the release, the release was overbroad and inconsistent with Oregon law.
-We hired an independent appellate lawyer who reviewed the case law and submitted an opinion letter as part of the negotiations.
-The rafting company and the guides all appeared to be judgment proof.
-The case eventually settled for slightly below the rafting company’s insurance policy limits.
+Lara Johnson worked with an independent appellate lawyer who reviewed the case law and submitted an opinion letter as part of the negotiations.
+While it initially appeared that the rafting company and its guides were all judgment-proof, this work helped produce a significant six figure settlement.

 Our team is ready